JakeChu-Git/Jira-Recommended-Assignee-Capstone-Project/README.md

 ## Support

-See [Get help](https://developer.atlassian.com/platform/forge/get-help/) for how to get help and provide feedback.
+See [Get help](https://developer.atlassian.com/platform/forge/get-help/) for how to get help and provide feedback. <br>
 For project-specific issues, please open an issue in this repository.